 Colombia possesses an exceptional geologic terrain for gold exploration, and a high endowment of gold both historically and now in modern times.
-Within the last five years Colombia has produced a very high discovery rate of plus-million ounce gold discoveries by a relatively small amount of active companies.
+In recent years Colombia has produced a very high discovery rate of plus-million ounce gold discoveries by a relatively small amount of active companies.

 In the 19th century, Colombia was the world's largest gold producer.
 Currently Peru, Colombia's neighbor to the south, produces about 210 tons of gold per year from the metal rich Andean Cordillera.
 Three mineral belts of the Andean Cordillera extend through Colombia.
 The country's favorable geology creates an environment similar to that of Peru, allowing for the potential for numerous world-class gold discoveries.

-Under the government of Colombian President Alvaro Uribe, in office from 2002 to 2010, security issues impeding investment and exploration were diminished dramatically and now both major and junior gold companies are entering Colombia to conduct exploration.
-The well known Fraser Institute, which compares the relative favorability of mining jurisdictions with a range of metrics including political risk, reported in 2008 that Colombia is now comparable to Alberta, Canada and Ghana in overall exploration favorability.
+Under the government of Colombian President Alvaro Uribe, in office from 2002 to 2010, security issues impeding investment and exploration were diminished dramatically and now both major and junior gold companies active in Colombia conducting exploration.
 In the context of gold exploration, Colombia is now "open for business" as one of the least explored countries of South America and is a new frontier for the discovery of world class gold deposits.

 Why Colombia for Miranda Gold?